Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Medium
 Targets: 1 enemy
 Summoner MP Cost: 0
-The Mental Attacker ally makes a mental attack with a x1 multiplier.
+The Spellcaster ally makes a mental attack with a x1 multiplier.
 This can be done for free once per turn.

 ##### Empowered Zap
 Spell